Running Shoes

 4. It must keep the foot relatively close to the ground

 The Nike Free 2 is a shoe I happen to wear and like in part because it helped lead the revolution.
 I wish the Free gave the toes a little more room (though the "2" version did add a wee bit more room for the toes), and it does have a slightly raised heel, but it's better in most other ways than most of the shoes out there.
 I'm especially fond of how flexible it is in the forefoot.
 The foot is allowed to bend at the toes which gives the foot a better, more natural, workout.
 That is, it allows the muscles to function normally rather than being encased in rubber and not allowed to move much.
-I would recommend the Nike Free as a transition shoe.
+Even if you want to try "barefoot running," I would recommend the Nike Free as a transition shoe.
 You don't want to switch over to barefoot running overnight.
 That's almost guaranteed to result in injury.
 This is the shoe I use when I'm running with a midfoot landing.
 When I want to practice running barefoot I switch to my Altras.

 New Balance has it's version of a minimal shoe out now called the Minimus.
 I tried one on and was disappointed.
 It's similar to the Nike Free.
 Not quite shaped like the human foot but not as bad as some.
 Modest heel.
 Adequate cushioning, but not a lot.
 I liked the flexibility of it.
 But it has this strange feeling of pushing up against the outside edge of the foot.
 The store clerk laughed when I mentioned this and said that was her experience as well.
 I've bought a lot of New Balance shoes over the years, so I take no pleasure in my disappointment.